Pranyub/mitre-ectf-2023/documentation/design_doc.md

 There are a few requirements within the system design that need to be met in order to achieve all Security Requirements:
 - The car **must** be able to verify the paired fob's integrity (SR1)
-    - Fobs will sign messages with the car's private key when sending an unlock request.
+    - Fobs will encrypt unlock messages using the shared key (AES)
 - Replay attacks **must** be unachievable (SR2)
     - Two randomly generated nonces will be used in communications, preventing capturing one conversation and replaying it to another device.
 - Communication is meaningless to those without private keys (SR3)